-The year 2015 will be devoted to the follow-up of the Nagoya Protocol on Access and Benefit-Sharing, its implementation at the Belgian, European and international (cooperation partners) level.
+The year 2017 will be devoted to the follow-up of the Nagoya Protocol on Access and Benefit-Sharing, its implementation at the Belgian, European and international (cooperation partners) level.
 The consolidation of internal capacities is a prerequisite for the provision of training and support to DGD, our partners and any other relevant stakeholder.

-Several members of the team are already part of both the Belgian and European working groups on the Nagoya Protocol and have attended meetings and workshops held in 2012, 2013 and 2014 regarding this matter.
-The Intergovernmental Council on the Environment of Belgium has extended the responsibility for the mandate of the CHM to include the ABS Clearing House (ABS-CH) in November 2013.
-Han de Koeijer has followed on the development of the ABS Clearing House in 2014 and 2015, and will continue doing this in 2016 with other colleagues.
+Several members of the team are already part of both the Belgian and European working groups on the Nagoya Protocol and have attended meetings and workshops held in 2012-2016 regarding this matter.
+The Intergovernmental Council on the Environment of Belgium has extended the responsibility for the

-Output Indicators Expected results 6.1.
-The RBINS and DGD are familiar with the Number of meetings on NP attended obligations under the Nagoya Protocol.
-Number of staff members aware of the implications of Nagoya Protocol implementation: 2 members of staff trained Researchers and other stakeholders are aware on the implications of the NP on their way to work.
+Expected results Output Indicators 6.1.
+The RBINS and DGD are familiar with the obligations under the Nagoya Protocol.
+Number of meetings on NP attended Number of staff members aware of the implications of Nagoya Protocol implementation: 2 members of staff trained Researchers and other stakeholders are aware on the implications of the NP on their way to work.
 Activities 6.1.1.
 A flyer has been developed about "the Nagoya Protocol and implication for collecting species in non-European countries".
 6.1.2.
 One to 2 briefing papers on developments of the NP will be prepared each year.
 6.1.3. to attend meetings to get acquainted with the Protocol of Nagoya and to follow up developments

 One of the main activities will be to follow the development of EU and Belgian legislation as well as on developments on the global level.
 This implies involvement of one person in the ABS/Nagoya Protocol working group at both levels.
-Participation in about 3 international meetings is foreseen in 2016.
+Participation in international meetings is foreseen in 2017.